 The Knights of Columbus Council at St. Mary Parish is active and true to the order’s founding principles of Charity, Unity, and Fraternity.
 We serve our Parish, our Church, our community, and our families.
 Council 1767 of Mount Angel was chartered in 1914, and now has over 170 members.
 We want and need new men to join our fraternity so we can continue doing the good things that we do!

-The Knights support the Seminarians at Mount Angel Abbey, help fund and provide manpower for parish needs, support the pro-life cause, conduct a National Free-Throw contest and Little League Baseball team each spring, and support families in our community that are in need.
+The Knights support the seminarians at Mount Angel Abbey, help fund and provide manpower for parish needs, support the pro-life cause, conduct a National Free-Throw contest, sponsor a Little League Baseball team each spring, and support families in our community that are in need.
 Fundraising events include our Parish Pancake Breakfasts and the cleaning of the venues at the Oktoberfest.
 Together, we enjoy family events like hiking trips, and bowling and pizza get-togethers.

 Upcoming Knights of Columbus events: